ChainsAutomation/chains/README.md

 Chains is a home automation system.

-The main goal of the Chains project is to support as many different devices as possible, eventually make it easy to use and to make developing support for new devices easy.
+The main goals of the Chains project are:
+* Support as many different devices as possible
+* Easy device development
+* Easy installation

+While most home automation software focuses on supporting a single piece of hardware, we aim to support them all and make them work together.

 ###What are nodes, devices and services?